aurora-is-near/rainbow-bridge-frontend/README.md

 Gotcha: commit messages
 -----------------------

-`create-near-app` uses semantic versioning and auto-generates nice release notes & a changelog all based off of the commits.
+`rainbow-bridge-frontend` uses semantic versioning and auto-generates nice release notes & a changelog all based off of the commits.
 We do this by enforcing [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 In general the pattern looks like:

     type(scope?): subject  #scope is optional; multiple scopes are supported (current delimiter options: "/", "\" and ",")